 • On the “odd house number” side of blocks that are not snow emergency routes.

 • On any block where parking is permitted, after it has been fully plowed as widely as possible.
-Keep in mind, plows may come through more than once, so the street really does need to be plowed completely.
+Keep in mind, plows may come through more than once, so the street really does need to be plowed completely before you park there.

 Parking in St. Paul

 Day 1 – 9 p.m. to 7 a.m.

 • On any block with a red “Night Plow Route” sign.